Back and Neck Pain

-- There are many different ways to effectively treat back pain.
-One thing that should be avoided however, is bed rest.
+- There are many different ways to effectively treat lower back pain.
+One thing that should be avoided, however, is bed rest.
 Academic research institutions have shown that while some rest and position changes may be needed at times, complete bed rest is no longer recommended because it can make back pain worse.
 Laying in bed too long has been shown to delay recovery and cause muscle weakness and stiffness.

 Managing Low Back Pain at Home

 There are many options for managing lower back pain at home.